awesome-jobs/vietnam/README.md

 #### Checklists before submission

-Please ensure you do check for typo and grammar before submitting the post.
+Please ensure you do check for typo, grammar, and our [guideline](https://github.com/awesome-jobs/vietnam#what-is-the-format-of-the-job-post) before submitting the post.

 ### How to review job posts? (for reviewer)